Quansight-Labs/pytest-run-parallel/README.md

 - Modifications to existing fixtures:
-    - `tmp_path` and `tmpdir`: Patched to be thread-safe, with individual subdirectories being created for each thread and iteration.
+    - `tmp_path` and `tmpdir`: Patched to be thread-safe, with individual subdirectories being created for each thread.
+Subdirectories are not created for each iteration, so you may see issues with reused temporary directions when using `--iterations`.

 **Note**: It's possible to specify `--parallel-threads=auto` or `pytest.mark.parallel_threads("auto")` which will let